INCREASING PHYSICAL ACTIVITY

 - intra-school sport opportunities for every pupil from Year 1 to Year 6;

-- at least one opportunity to go out into 'the wild' in every year group from Reception to Year 6;
+- at least one annual opportunity to go out into 'the wild' in every year group from Reception to Year 6;

 Did you know that Clavering Primary School was the first school in Hartlepool to gain the School Games Platinum Award and our work to increase physical activity is part of a national case study?